daormar/debasher/doc/design_doc_resident.md

 - **Do all of this without imposing a single language on the graph's processes**, and without requiring additional external infrastructure (databases, coordination services) beyond what the engine and the filesystem already offer.
 - **Fail loudly, never silently**: whenever a guarantee cannot be kept (for example, a message lost because two connected nodes crashed at the same time), the violation is detected and reported, instead of the program carrying on with silently wrong state.

 The Contract below says precisely what these goals do and do not promise.
 After it comes the breakdown of the work needed to achieve them.
+That breakdown is in seven numbered sections, cited in the text by their number (section 3 is the input log, section 5 the recovery from a node failure), and the order in which the work was done is the numbered list of steps under "Order of implementation" in section 3.

 ## Glossary (Glosario)